Credit Card Debt Settlement

 Using a Debt Settlement Company Is Even Riskier

 Many debt settlement companies will advise you to default on your credit card payments and instead pay the money to them.
 After taking a monthly fee, they'll put the rest of your payments into an account to accumulate a lump sum large enough to offer the credit card company.
-Hundreds of fraudulent debt settlement companies exist, and it can be very easy to get pulled in by a debt settlement scam.
-The for-profit companies that offer debt settlement services often provide little or no help after you've agreed to pay them.
-And you might get sued.

-Even if a debt settlement company assists you, you'll be paying a lot for services you could do yourself or would be better off paying to an attorney.
+Even if a debt settlement company assists you, you'll be paying a lot for services you could do yourself or would be better off paying an attorney.

 Debt Settlement Might Create Income Tax Liability

-When a credit card company forgives debt, the IRS and your state government might perceive the debt forgiveness as income to you.
-If the difference between your original balance and the settlement amount is considered taxable income, and you'll have to pay taxes on it unless you qualify for an exception or exclusion.
+When a credit card company forgives a debt, the IRS and your state government might perceive the debt forgiveness as income to you.
+If the difference between your original balance and the settlement amount is considered taxable income, you'll have to pay taxes on it unless you qualify for an exception or exclusion.

 Getting Help